Raydesel/ai-anomaly-agent/README.md

 - The `optional_deployment/daily_scan_template.yml` file contains a daily cron workflow.
 - Add GitHub Secrets for `SUPABASE_URL`, `SUPABASE_KEY`, and `ANTHROPIC_API_KEY` in your repository settings.
 - Once enabled, the workflow can run `pipeline.py` every day and provide unattended anomaly monitoring.

-> Note: This optional automation step is ideal for portfolio demonstration and production-style deployment without exposing secrets in source control.